tgstation/TerraGov-Marine-Corps/.github/CONTRIBUTING.md

 * Queries must never specify the database, be it in code, or in text files in the repo.

-### Mapping Standards
+### Mapping Standards and variable editing
-* Variable Editing (Var-edits)
 * While var-editing an item within the editor is perfectly fine, it is preferred that when you are changing the base behavior of an item (how it functions) that you make a new subtype of that item within the code, especially if you plan to use the item in multiple locations on the same map, or across multiple maps.
 This makes it easier to make corrections as needed to all instances of the item at one time as opposed to having to find each instance of it and change them all individually.
 * Please attempt to clean out any dirty variables that may be contained within items you alter through var-editing.
 For example, due to how DM functions, changing the `pixel_x` variable from 23 to 0 will leave a dirty record in the map's code of `pixel_x = 0`.
 Likewise this can happen when changing an item's icon to something else and then back.
 This can lead to some issues where an item's icon has changed within the code, but becomes broken on the map due to it still attempting to use the old entry.
 * Areas should not be var-edited on a map to change it's name or attributes.
-All areas of a single type and it's altered instances are considered the same area within the code, and editing their variables on a map can lead to issues with powernets and event subsystems which are difficult to debug.
+All areas of a single type and it's altered instances are considered the same area within the code, and editing their variables on a map can lead to issues with powernets and subsystems which are difficult to debug.
+* All maps should be 255x255 at most because of known issues with how BYOND behaves with maps bigger than this.
+* New maps should be converted into the .tgm format before making a pull request.
+All edits to existing maps should be correctly map merged.
+See [this link](https://tgstation13.org/wiki/Map_Merger) on how to do this.

 ### Other Notes
 * Code should be modular where possible; if you are working on a new addition, then strongly consider putting it in its own file unless it makes sense to put it with similar ones (i.e. a new tool would go in the "tools.dm" file)